 374-397 CE.
 Ambrose of Milan is an influential bishop both theologically and politically.
 He is a vehement defender of orthodoxy against pagans and Arians.
 He believes that liturgy (patterns of worship and piety) should depend on the people, and that there is no “one right way” to do things.
 His advice on the matter has survived through the centuries as “When in Rome, do as the Romans do.”
 Ambrose also increases veneration for Mary, particularly for her virginity.

 381 CE.
 First Council of Constantinople.
-The Nicene Creed is revised; Christ is declared to have been “born of the Father before all time” i.e. Christ (and hence the Trinity of Father, Son, Holy Spirit) existed before Jesus was born.
+The Nicene Creed is revised; Christ is declared to have been “born of the Father before all time.”
+This means that Christ (and hence the Trinity of Father, Son, Holy Spirit) existed before Jesus was born.

 381-407 CE.
 John Chrysostom is a priest in Antioch, later Archbishop of Constantinople.
 A gifted preacher (Chrysostom means “golden-tongue”), Chrysostom believes that the key to Biblical interpretation is its applicability to everyday life.
 His sermons explaining the meaning of Bible passages remain influential to this day.
 He emphasizes the connection between a Christian life and serving the poor and needy.